A Couple’s Weekend Transformation of a Yurt Into a Modern Living Space in the Pacific Northwest Upends Convention

 “The traditional yurt may be one of the oldest forms of indigenous shelter still used today,” notes Zach Both, who with his girlfriend Nicole Lopez and a labor force of family and friends, built a modern version of the primitive dwelling just outside of Portland, OR in the span of a weekend.

-Lest one expect your average tent set-up, this Rainier Outdoor-manufactured modern yurt is spacious with 730-square-feet of living space, water and electricity.
+Lest one expects your average tent set-up, this Rainier Outdoor-manufactured modern yurt is spacious with 730 square feet of living space, water and electricity.

 “Most yurts built in the U.S. today possess a rustic quality to them akin to a log cabin,” says Zach Both.
 “We attempted to distinguish our yurt by adding a contemporary flair with minimalist decor, muted colors, and a one-of-a-kind round loft surrounded on almost all sides by plants.”